 People of all ages may be able to become an organ, eye and tissue donor.
 Your medical condition at the time of death will decide what organs and tissues can be donated and/or used.
 Do not rule yourself out.

-How do I sign up to be an organ, eye and tissue donor?
+Who can join the New York State Donate Life Registry and how do I sign up to be an organ, eye and tissue donor?

 What happens when I join the Donate Life Registry?

 Signing up for the New York State Donate Life Registry documents your gift, meaning that you are giving your legal consent to donate organs, eyes and tissues after death.
 Registry information is kept private and can only be accessed for the purpose of identifying potential organ, eye and tissue donors at the time of death.
 Once you sign up, you will not need to carry a wallet card.
 Signing up for the registry is enough.